Maturing starters should help Ohio State come back in '17

 In the end, the Ohio State Buckeyes' youth and inexperience was exploited by Clemson in the desert.

-On the bright side, most of the team that reached the College Football Playoff with only six returning starters will be back next year, likely including quarterback J.T.
+On the bright side, most of the team that reached the College Football Playoff with only six returning starters and the youngest squad in a Power Five conference will be back next year, likely including quarterback J.T.
 Barrett.

-Barrett struggled and the play-calling was suspect on Saturday night as Ohio State was routed by Deshaun Watson and Clemson 31-0.
-The running game was shut down, and the only reason the beating wasn't worse was because of a tough Buckeyes defense.
+Barrett and the Buckeyes offensive line struggled on Saturday night as Ohio State was routed by Deshaun Watson and Clemson 31-0 .
+The running game was shut down, and the only reason the beating wasn't worse was because of All-American safety Malik Hooker and a Buckeyes defense that did what it could.
+Ohio State was held to a season-low 215 yards and shut out for the first time since 1993.

-Barrett said after the game it would be "really hard" to walk away after such a loss.
+Ohio State sent a record dozen players to the NFL draft last year, leaving coach Urban Meyer with a young team he thought could be a year away from competing for a championship.
+But Barrett carried the overachieving team on his back when the passing game faltered, H-back Curtis Samuel emerged as a star and the Buckeyes finished 11-1 with a thrilling double-overtime win over Michigan.

+But Ohio State's inexperienced offensive linemen were exposed and Barrett was pummeled.

+"I didn't really give it that much thought, but it will be really hard for me to walk away when we just lost 31-0," he said.

+Just one starter — All-American center Pat Elflein — is out of eligibility, along with punter Cameron Johnston and kicker Tyler Durbin.
+The rest of the starters and most of their backups were underclassmen.

-The Buckeyes could be dinged by some players leaving early for the NFL again but likely will be a preseason top 5 pick and make another strong run for the playoff in 2017.
+The Buckeyes likely will be dinged by some players leaving early for the NFL again but likely will be a preseason top 5 pick and make another strong run for the playoff.

+"Our anticipation is to get back here next year and take a good swing at it and realize we've got a lot of work to do," Meyer said.

+Curtis Samuel, the only player in the nation with 800 yards passing and 700 yards rushing, has another year of eligibility but could leave early for the NFL.
+He said he hasn't made a decision yet.

 ---